 Spanish squats allow the athlete to sit back into the squat while keeping the shins vertical.
 While this is far from a “normal” squat for most, it does allow for heavy loading of the quads with decreased patellofemoral pain, making this a great exercise to use for quad hypertrophy or during rehab.

 The resistance band makes the lockout much tougher on the quads and lets you shift the center of gravity far behind the knee as you descend.
 Both load the quads more!
-Note how I keep shins close to vertical in the bottom and lean back slightly into the band at the top.
+Note how I keep my shins close to vertical in the bottom and lean back slightly into the band at the top.
 This is probably my favorite of these squat variations.

 Kang Squats